neurodevs/node-lsl/README.md

 `yarn add @neurodevs/node-lsl`

-Finally, you need to add the following to your `.env` file or otherwise make it an environmental variable.
-This path is just what happens to be on my system, so please update your path accordingly:
+Finally, add the following to your .env file or otherwise set it as an environmental variable.
+Update the path to match your system:

 ```.env
 LIBLSL_PATH=/opt/homebrew/Cellar/lsl/1.16.2/lib/liblsl.1.16.2.dylib